 1. You’ll wax at the right time in your hair’s growth cycle

-- Anagen: Active growth phase
+- Anagen: The active growth phase

-- Catagen: Transitional phase
+- Catagen: The transitional phase

-- Telogen: Resting phase
+- Telogen: The resting phase

 When you get a Brazilian wax, you ideally want to target hairs that are still in the anagen or active growth phase.
 Your body hasn’t produced another new hair yet, so it’ll have to start all over again, meaning you won’t start seeing pesky stubble for a while.

-This is because, “coming in too soon for a wax can cause hair breakage.
-When the hair is not long enough, the wax has a difficult time adhering to short hair and they will break, which means not only are those hairs not being removed from the root but you will see regrowth much much sooner—within one to three days," Lugo revealed.
+"Coming in too soon for a wax can cause hair breakage," Lugo continues.
+"When the hair is not long enough, the wax has a difficult time adhering to short hair and they will break, which means not only are those hairs not being removed from the root but you will see regrowth much much sooner—within one to three days."

 3. You’ll encourage finer regrowth

-When you do see regrowth after a Brazilian wax, the pieces that poke out will be just the tips of brand new strands.
-They’re much softer and finer, and sometimes lighter in color than the middle or bottom of a strand of hair—which is why it's such a good hair removal option for dark skin as darker skin types tend to have thicker, coarser hair.
-This won’t happen immediately, but once you get into a waxing routine, you’ll definitely notice the change.
+But why does this happen?
+Thinking back to the hair's growth cycles, when you do see regrowth after a Brazilian wax, the pieces that poke out are the tips of brand-new strands.
+They’re much softer and finer, and sometimes lighter in color than the middle or bottom of a strand of hair—which is why it's a good hair removal option for dark skin that also has thicker, coarser hair.
+This won’t happen immediately, but once you get into a waxing routine you’ll definitely notice a change.

-After your first Brazilian wax, you’ll probably notice pesky hairs you want to shave off —but don’t do it!
-Just be patient and keep up with a professional waxing routine (and also be aware of how to remove wax from skin and clothes—just in case).
-Soon enough, touch-ups won’t be necessary.
+After your first Brazilian wax, you’ll probably notice pesky hairs that you want to shave off —but whatever you do, don’t do this.
+Be patient and stick to a professional waxing routine (here's how to remove wax from skin and clothes, just in case) and soon enough, touch-ups won’t be necessary.

-Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
-Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
+Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
+Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
-When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.
+When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.